marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 Most people, unless they are working on a R&D project, don't go into a feature with no clue whatsoever of how long it's going to take to complete.

 I'm sure that, if you're a developer, you're making estimates for yourself already.
 Of course these are not precise estimates, and you don't need a complex process to produce them.
-It's closer to a short reflexion based on your previous experiences solving similar problems.
+It's more a short reflexion based on your previous experiences solving similar problems than anything else.
 The result sounds like "this should take me a day or two" or "if I'm not done by the end of the week I'd be really surprised".

 It's perfectly fine to do this: you don't commit yourself, you don't set a hard date.

-Let's see how your own quick estimate can be useful for the project.
+Now let's see how your own quick estimates can be useful for the project.

 ### Not Wasting Time

 Sometimes a developer can see that a feature is not worth building because it would take too long.
-This is something product managers can't know and would be happy to hear about.
+This is something product managers can't know and are always happy to hear about.

-> <span class='ddev'>Developer:</span> I see you assigned me a ticket to add a PDF export feature for premium users.
+> <span class='ddev'>Developer:</span> I see you assigned me a ticket to add a PDF export feature for our premium users.
 >
 > <span class='dpm'>Product Manager:</span> Yes, it was a feature request that came out of the last user survey we sent out.
-Is there a problem?
+Is there a problem with the spec?
 >
 > <span class='ddev'>D:</span> Not really a problem, but I think it will take at least two weeks to complete.
-I looked at it quickly and it seems the data is really not layed out as we want for this export.
+I looked at it quickly and it seems the data is really not formatted as we want for this export.
 >
 > <span class='dpm'>PM:</span> Really?
 It seemed easy!
 >
-> <span class='ddev'>D:</span> Yes, but we made this structural choice a while back that I'd need to change before making the export.
+> <span class='ddev'>D:</span> Yes, it could have been easy.
+The thing is that we made this structural choice a while back and I'd need to change before making the export.
 Do you think it's worth it?
 >
 > <span class='dpm'>PM:</span> I was thinking it would only take a day when I assigned the ticket to you...
 I don't think it's worth spending two weeks on that.
 It's just a feature that would have been nice to have if it had taken a day or two.
 >